TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 *   Personnel is trained in information security requirements. and
 *   Actual or suspected data breaches are reported in accordance with applicable law.

-**What rights can you exercise in relation to your Personal Data?**
+What rights can you exercise in relation to your Personal Data?
+Created with Sketch.

 Based on the law applicable to the use of your Personal Data, you may have rights that you can exercise in relation to your Personal Data.
 Note that in some cases we are not required to completely comply with your request, as such rights may be conditional or because we have to balance your rights against our rights and obligations to process your Personal Data and to protect the rights and freedoms of others.
 A number of the rights you have in relation to your Personal Data, as applicable in the European Economic Area, the State of California, or other US or international geographic jurisdictions, are explained below:

 _Right of access_